 On June 10, 2024, the court entered a final judgment and ordered Voyix to calculate the "benefits due" to the Plan participants, including pre-judgment interest, based on the sum that would have been sufficient to allow each participant to purchase a replacement annuity using discount rates prescribed by the Pension Benefit Guaranty Corporation in effect as of the February 25, 2013 termination date.
 Voyix reports that it intends to vigorously contest the matter and filed a notice of appeal on July 2, 2024.
 Voyix further reports that an estimate or range of possible loss was not ordered in the judgment and cannot be determined at this time.
-Voyix therefore stipulated with the plaintiffs to a \$45 million supersedeas bond, which Voyix contends may not be correlated to any actual loss but will allow Voyix to seek a stay of execution of the judgment pending appeal.
-The Company evaluated the judgment and order and, after consulting with Voyix, in accordance with ASC 450, Contingencies, concluded that, as of June 30, 2024, a loss is reasonably possible, but that an estimate or range of possible loss cannot be determined at this time given uncertainty regarding the ultimate form of relief and complexities in the methodology and quantification of damages, if any.
+Voyix stipulated with the plaintiffs to a \$45 million supersedeas bond, which Voyix contends may not be correlated to any actual loss but allowed Voyix to obtain a stay of execution of the judgment pending appeal.
+On September 12, 2024, the bond was filed and the stay was issued.
+The appeal remains pending.
+The Company evaluated the judgment and order and, after consulting with Voyix, in accordance with ASC 450, Contingencies, concluded that, as of September 30, 2024, a loss is reasonably possible, but that an estimate or range of possible loss cannot be determined at this time given uncertainty regarding the ultimate form of relief and complexities in the methodology and quantification of damages, if any.